webbersmak/Orvina/README.md

 ## Introduction

 This is a high performance text search utility written in C#/.NET 6.
 Speed, ease of use, and robustness were all accounted for in the development of Orvina.
-The current version of Orvina does not support Regular Expressions and by default, only searches for matching text strings (case-insensitive).
+Text search allows for basic wildcards like "\*" (0 or more characters) and "\?" (any character).
+Case sensitivity can be enabled with "-cases" parameter.

 This repository contains 2 projects: